 Ride Comfort – Although this is a sporty oriented SUV, it still retains a luxurious and comfortable ride.
 On highways it feels stable while on city streets, it maintains its composure over potholes and cracked pavement.
 The front seats are a bit more plush than those found in the Mercedes GLC for example and it’s the same story in the rear seats.

-Interior Space – The cabin of the Acura RDX is spacious in certain dimensions.
-There is a bit less headroom then in the X3 or GLC 300 but the RDX has more leg room for both front and rear occupants than the German rivals.
+Interior Space – The cabin of the Acura RDX is spacious in certain dimensions but not quite so in others.
+There is a bit less headroom than in the X3 or GLC 300 but the RDX has more leg room for both front and rear occupants than the German rivals.
 Cargo capacity in the trunk is also larger than that of the German rivals at 835 L (29.5 cu-ft) with the rear seats up and 1,668 L (58.9 cu-ft) with the rear seats folded.

 Odds and Ends